MrSimonC/TodoistDaysRemaining/readme.md

 # Todoist Days Remaining

+> ⚠️ Project moved to [this repo](https://github.com/MrSimonC/TodoistDaysRemainingACA).
+Code has been re-engineered into an Azure Container App.

 Todoist comes with a free and Pro plan, however, neither of which show the **days remaining** directly within a created task.
 On the mac desktop app, one can hover the mouse over a task to see days remaining, but nothing exists for mobile.

 This project aims to set up an Azure Function, which: